tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/syllabus/index.md

 mason.matthews@theironyard.com

+Slack: `@mason.matthews`

 Cell: (919) 302-5139 (Only call after 5 PM for emergencies)

 ## Schedule

-Class runs from January 12th to April 3rd.
+Class runs from May 4th to July 24th.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.

-Lab is from 1 PM to 5 PM Monday-Thursday and 9 AM - 5 PM on Friday.
+Lab is from 1:30 PM to 5 PM Monday-Thursday and 9 AM to 5 PM on Friday.
+On Fridays, some time will be taken for campus meetings such as the Weekly Huddle.

 ### Office hours and one-on-one instruction

-A teacher or TA will be available Monday-Friday from 9 AM to 5 PM at minimum.
-During lab time, you can schedule one-on-one time with either of us.
-After hours, we may be available in the classroom or in HipChat, which we use for group communication.
+A teacher or TA will be available during lab times, at a minimum.
+You can schedule one-on-one time with either of us.
+After hours, we may be available in the classroom or in Slack, which we use for group communication.

 ### Holidays

-We will take January 19th off for Martin Luther King Day.
+No holidays occur on weekdays during this cohort.

 ## Topics

 These topics are listed week-by-week.
 However, this list is not definitive and we will reorder things based off how the class is going.

 Each list of topics is a list of things students should be comfortable with at the end of that week.

 ### Week 1

-* Computational Thinking
-* Agile Software Development
-* Object Oriented Principles
-* Ruby Basics
-* Data Structures
-* Debugging Basics
-* Git and Github
+* TBD

-### Week 2 (Ruby and Static Web)
+### Week 2

-* Ruby (cont'd)
-* Object Oriented Programming (cont'd)
-* Test-Driven Development
-* Unit Testing
-* Package Management
-* HTML
-* CSS
+* TBD

-### Week 3 (Rails)
+### Week 3

-* Camping
-* MVC Architecture
-* Rails
-* Rake
-* Relational Database Basics
-* Migrations
+* TBD

-### Week 4 (Rails: Database and Models)
+### Week 4

-* Data Structure Design
-* ActiveRecord
-* AREL
-* Proper Model Design
+* TBD

-### Week 5 (Rails: Controllers and Views)
+### Week 5

-* Rails and MVC (cont'd)
-* Authentication
-* Params and Session
-* Controller and Integration Testing
-* REST
-* Deploying to Heroku
+* TBD

-### Week 6 (Rails: JavaScript)
+### Week 6

-* Rails and MVC (cont'd)
-* Asset Pipeline
-* JavaScript
-* JQuery
-* JSON
+* TBD

-### Week 7 (Common Web App Functionality)
+### Week 7

-* Sending e-mails
-* File uploads
-* Pagination
-* Search/Reporting
-* Tags/Favorites
-* Background Processing
+* TBD

-### Week 8 (Integrations and Data Sources)
+### Week 8

-* OAuth
-* Single sign-on
-* APIs
-* Public Data Sets
-* NoSQL Options
+* TBD

 ### Week 9

 This week will mainly be a review of previous weeks, and provide an opportunity to catch any spillover that may have occurred.
 If we have time, we'll discuss:

+* TBD
 * Project Management
 * Developing on VMs
-* Basic Sysadmin
-* More NoSQL Options
+* NoSQL
+* Pitching

+Friday of this week will be Pitch Day.
+You will pitch your project ideas to the entire cohort (all the classes will be together) and then vote on your preferences.
+We will assign you to teams based on your preferences, and you can start work as soon as Friday evening.

-### Week 10
+### Weeks 10-12

-During this week, you will be pitching your final project ideas, forming groups, and getting feedback.
-In ad hoc discussions, we will discuss software development principles.
+During these weeks, final projects will be in full swing.
+Ad hoc lectures may occur, but they will be optional.
 You should be comfortable with:

 * Breaking up features into distinct tasks
 * Estimating the size of programming tasks
 * Using Agile development to run a project

-### Weeks 11-12

-You will be working on your final project and presentation during this time.
+* Shipping early and often
+* Pitching your work to others

 ## Assignments

-### In-lecture exercises
+### In-lecture Exercises

-During breaks in the lecture, you will be given exercises for practicing the content you've just learned.
+During breaks in the lecture during the first half of the course, you will be given exercises for practicing the content you've just learned.
 Sometimes I'll give you a set of tests, and you'll be asked to write code to make them pass.
 Other times you'll be given a blank slate to start from.
 In most cases, you won't have time to finish the exercises before I ask you to stop and throw away what you've done.
-This is normal (if not disconcerting) and will be somewhat liberating by the end.
+This is normal (if not disconcerting) and will be somewhat liberating a few weeks in.

+### In-lecture Challenges

+During the second half of the course, we'll have reached a point where the knowledge we accumulated in the first few weeks risks being crowded out by new content.
+In order to combat this (and to actively prepare for interview questions), lecture will include challenges that cover fundamental Ruby topics.
+You will have approximately 20 minutes to work on each of these challenges, and you'll do so individually.

 ### Nightly Assignments